Skip to content

 2. Go to System > Dashboard > Status.
 You’ll see the license status (e.g., “Unlicensed”).

 3. Click the ‘Upload License’ button or link.
+For FortiFlex, enter your token instead of a file.

 4. Browse to the .lic license file you downloaded from the Fortinet Support portal.